-For my part, as it’s probably the best part of huh hmmm years since I last came to Battle, on a sunny summer’s day, I found myself exploring the battlefield and abbey.
-And my visit was worth every minute.
+For my part, I found myself exploring the battlefield and Abbey recently and my visit was worth every minute.
 Battle Abbey is owned by English Heritage and is a Grade I listed site.
 For those that don’t know it, it is also where the famous 1066 Battle of Hastings was fought and King Harold died following an arrow to his eye.

 1066 and the Battle of Hastings is well and truly engrained in most of our psyches.
 It was a definitive point in Saxon history and references to it repeatedly pop up across Sussex as part of our local heritage.
 As a result, there is something very evocative about being able to walk the battlefield.